 In the United States and Canada, for example, an emergency location is required when a number is assigned to a user.

-For other countries--such as in Europe, the Middle East, and Africa (EMEA)--an emergency location is required when you get the phone number from Office 365 or when it's transferred from another service provider or carrier.
+For other countries--such as in Europe, the Middle East, and Africa (EMEA)--an emergency location is required when you get the phone number from Microsoft 365 or Office 365, or when it's transferred from another service provider or carrier.

 Dynamic emergency calling

 Dynamic emergency calling for Microsoft Calling Plans provides the capability to configure and route emergency calls based on the current location of the Teams client.
 The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) or to notify security desk personnel varies depending on the country of usage of the Teams user.